cdktf/cdktf-provider-datadog/docs/integrationAzure.go.md

 This comma-separated list of tags (in the form `key:value,key:value`) defines a filter that Datadog uses when collecting metrics from Azure Container Apps.

 Only Container Apps that match one of the defined tags are imported into Datadog.
+Defaults to `""`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.33.0/docs/resources/integration_azure#container_app_filters IntegrationAzure#container_app_filters}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.34.0/docs/resources/integration_azure#container_app_filters IntegrationAzure#container_app_filters}

 ---